pedrotchang/homelab/README.md

 - [ ] Link my PostgreSQL Database in the data cluster to my TrueNAS Scale.
 - [ ] Have blob storage for my data cluster to create periodic backups.
-- [ ] Add on Immich, CommaFeed, Wallabag, to work with my data cluster, and also backup to blog storage.
+- [ ] Add on Immich, CommaFeed, Wallabag, to work with my data cluster, and also backup to blob storage.